TheAcharya/MarkerData-Website/docs/User Guide/queue.md

 Your browser does not support the video tag.
 </video>

+3. Once all of our extraction are completed, the Data Sets will be listed in Queue window.
+4. For each of your Data Set, assign your desired [Database Profile](/user-guide/databases) under `Upload Destination` column.
+5. Press `Start Upload` to commence upload.

+!!!info Info
+The upload process adheres to API constraints, necessitating a sequential transfer of individual Data Sets.
+Consequently, the speed of upload is subject to several variables, including the user's network connection type, geographic location, and the efficiency of the platform's servers.
+!!!

 ## Scenario 2 - Uploading Existing Data Sets

-## Scenario 2 - Drag & Drop Specific Data Sets
+## Scenario 3 - Drag & Drop Specific Data Sets